 Similar to the Proposed Action, the THINK World Cultural Center Alternative would disturb any potential archaeological resources on the WTC Site and the Southern Site.
 Testing for the presence or absence of resources and, if necessary, mitigation would be required.
+The THINK World Cultural Center would potentially involve alteration of the Hudson River bulkhead if a bus garage were to be located on Site 26.

-Similar to the Proposed Action, this alternative would further alter the remaining below-grade elements of WTC Site, which has been determined eligible for listing on the National Register of Historic Places through a coordinated Section 106 process.
+Similar to the Proposed Action this alternative would further alter the remaining below-grade elements of WTC Site which is being considered for eligibility for listing on the National Register of Historic Places through a Section 106 process.
 It would also create a Memorial and open spaces commemorating the events of September 11.
-With its location over the tower footprints, however, it is likely that no access to the perimeter column bases would be possible.
-Exposure of a portion of the slurry wall would be possibile, and a Programmatic Agreement that would make certain commitments and address any potential adverse impacts to historic resources would likely be needed.